 Former British Army Sergeant Sentenced After Parachute Murder Attempt Of Wife

-At some point they were in love.
+At some point, they were in love.

-At least it looks they were, in a photo that captures Emile Cilliers and his wife Victoria in a moment of joy; he's dressed in a tuxedo, bow tie and closed-mouthed smile.
-She is wearing a deep blue silk halter with dangling earrings that match.
-Her smile is broad and her arm is wrapped around his neck.
+At least it looks as if they were in a photo that captures Emile Cilliers and his wife, Victoria, in what seems to be a moment of joy.
+He is dressed in a tuxedo and bow tie and has a closed-mouthed smile.
+She is wearing a deep blue halter with dangling earrings that match.
+Her smile is broad, and her arm is wrapped around his neck.

 But the evidence — texts, emails and botched murder attempts — suggest that moment was ephemeral.

-A former British Army sergeant, Cilliers plotted not once but twice to kill his wife of four years so he could use life insurance money to pay off a slew of payday loans, then run off with the new Austrian girlfriend he'd met on Tinder.
-But his attempts were thwarted, and ultimately exposed, and on Friday he was sentenced to a minimum of 18 years on two charges of attempted murder.
+A former British Army sergeant, Cilliers plotted not once but twice to kill his wife of four years so he could use life insurance money to pay off a slew of payday loans and then run off with the new Austrian girlfriend, whom he had met on Tinder.
+But his attempts were thwarted and ultimately exposed, and on Friday, he was sentenced to a minimum of 18 years on two charges of attempted murder.

-"The jury heard details of his coercive behavior towards his wife and his continued manipulation of all the women in his life to satisfy his own desires, whether financial or sexual," Prosecution Barrister Hannah Squire told reporters after the sentencing.
-"He showed complete and utter contempt for his wife, and this culminated in his desire to have her dead — whether that be to start a new life with his lover Stephanie Goller, benefit financially from the death of Victoria Cilliers or both."

 The first time he tried to kill his wife — the mother of two of his four children — was at home while the family was sleeping, according to the BBC.
 Cilliers opened the stove gas valve, hoping it would cause an explosion, then left the house to meet up with his ex-wife, with whom he was having an affair.